djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 If `vtkImageData` is “voxels,” `vtkPolyData` is “surfaces.”
 This is the workhorse for meshes you’d actually model or export: triangle surfaces, polygon soups, lines, contours, and anything you’d describe as *geometry you can touch*.
 You care because most interactive 3D models and many visualization outputs end up as `vtkPolyData`.

-**Do:** use `vtkPolyData` for surfaces, contour results, boundaries, and models that are primarily skins/shells.
+**Do** use `vtkPolyData` for surfaces, contour results, boundaries, and models that are primarily skins/shells.
-**Don’t:** store volumetric cells here, `vtkPolyData` isn’t meant for full 3D cell types like tetrahedra or hexahedra.
+**Don’t** store volumetric cells here, `vtkPolyData` isn’t meant for full 3D cell types like tetrahedra or hexahedra.

 * **Description**: Represents a dataset comprising points, vertices, lines, polygons, and triangle strips.
 * **Applications**: Ideal for surface meshes and 3D models.